alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

      alt="bi19_right_lower_corner"
      width="50%">

 Figure 24.
 Pattern: two person know each other, and one person creates a comment replying a message created by the other.
 :::

-We can easily match this pattern with gremlin `match(...)` step:
+We can easily match this pattern with Gremlin `match(...)` step:

 ```python
 # pA and pB know each other